Zection6V/MPH-FFmpeg-Video-Batches/README.md

 A collection of batch scripts for scaling and stretching video files with FFmpeg.
 Drag and drop your videos onto the batch file, and a resized version will be generated automatically.

+⚠️ **Important**: Always make sure to back up your original video before running the batch script.

 ---

 ### How to set up FFmpeg for the stretch batch script